atopile/atopile/docs/types.md

 ### Components

-Here is an example of a block (in this case a `component`) created within a file named `resistor.ato`:
+Here is an example of a block (in this case, a `component`) created within a file named `resistor.ato`:

 ```ato
 component Resistor: